madetech/handbook/roles/senior_software_engineer_1_with_aws.md

 High performing software delivery teams need to be empowered to iteratively and rapidly deliver changes all the way through to production.
 To do this we combine our extensive cloud automation knowledge with DevOps culture.

 We've been using AWS from the start and as Advanced Partners are go to experts within the public sector.
-We use a range of IaaS, PaaS and FaaS depending on the needs of our users, in this case software teams, such as EC2, ECS, Kubernetes, Heroku, CloudFoundry, Azure App Services, and more.
+We use a range of IaaS, PaaS and FaaS depending on the needs of our users, in this case software teams, such as EC2, Lambda, ECS, Kubernetes, Heroku, CloudFoundry, Azure App Services, and more.
+We use VPC and PrivateLink for connecting to on-premise, legacy systems.
+We also use API Gateway, S3, CloudFront, SQS, SNS, SES, RDS, and many other services provided by AWS.

 We ensure we document our architecture and infrastructure as code, using technologies such as Terraform and OpenAPI.
 Containerisation is a big part of empowering our teams to develop, deploy and scale their applications, but so too is using AWS Lambda and avoiding the complexity of stateful services altogther.
 Right tool for the job.

 For us, DevOps is about culture rather than roles and titles.
 Even though this role is for someone with strong DevOps experience, the biggest impact you will have is coaching and helping teams use the platforms you build.
 You won't be building infrastructure in isolation or charged with deploying other peoples work into production.
 You'll empower teams with the mantra: you build it, you run it!